queengooborg/regrind-color-sort/README.md

 - Raspberry Pi
   - Python 3.11+
+- Raspberry Pi camera
-- A webcam or better
+  - A webcam also works, but not recommended for the hardware setup
 - A solid background (neutral gray preferred)
 - A 3D printer (eventually)
 - More TBD